-Fatty liver is commonly present in patients with Prediabetes, Type 2 diabetes and Metabolic Syndrome.
+Fatty Liver is commonly present in patients with Prediabetes, Type 2 Diabetes and Insulin Resistance Syndrome.
 Often, it remains undiagnosed and untreated until it is too late.
 In this article, I share my approach to diagnose and treat this common medical disorder.

 What is Fatty Liver?